tdammers/ghc-wiki/newcomers-tutorial.md

 ### Validating

-Before submitting your code, you should "validate" it:
+GHC uses a Continuous Integration (CI) setup that automatically builds and tests all new merge requests, and in general, we require CI to pass before a patch gets merged into `master`.

+The `validate` command allows you to perform exactly the same build-and-test run locally, with the same configuration, so that you can avoid submitting patches that break the build (and would thus needlessly clog the CI queue).
+Running it is as simple as this:

 ```sh
 ./validate
 ```

-GHC uses a Continuous Integration (CI) setup that automatically builds and tests all new merge requests.
-The `validate` command allows you to perform an identical build-and-test run locally, with the same configuration, so that you can avoid submitting patches that break the build (and would thus needlessly clog the CI queue).

-`validate` is also a nice, convenient way of doing a comprehensive and fairly reliable full test run, providing more certainty at the expense of taking (much) longer than running subsets of the testsuite on fast rebuilds.
+`validate` is also a convenient way of doing a comprehensive and fairly reliable full test run, providing more certainty at the expense of taking (much) longer than running subsets of the testsuite on fast rebuilds.

+Beware, however, that a full `validate` run can take upwards of an hour, depending on your hardware, so it may or may not be worth it.

 ### Issuing Merge Requests